NorthMcCormick/Polyonic/README.md

 Cleaning up the tooling.
 No more need to rely on the npm commands but you can now use `gulp <task>` for everything.
 (Read the docs to see what to use now)

+You can now use `gulp quickstart` to start up a brand new project using the latest Ionic 2.x.

 ### 0.2.0